-Together with The Broker and Agri-ProFocus, the Centre for Development Innovation (CDI), Wageningen UR has been selected by the Dutch Ministry of Foreign Affairs to run the office of the Food and Business Knowledge Forum.
+Together with The Broker and Agri-ProFocus, the Wageningen Centre for Development Innovation, Wageningen University & Research has been selected by the Dutch Ministry of Foreign Affairs to run the office of the Food and Business Knowledge Forum.

 22 participants attend the Training of Trainers course on Integrated Water Resources Management in the Netherlands

-The first of the ‘new’ Training of Trainers courses run by the Centre for Development Innovation, Wageningen UR, replacing the course on wetland management.
+The first of the ‘new’ Training of Trainers courses run by the Centre for Development Innovation, Wageningen University & Research, replacing the course on wetland management.

 Tastes differ: The many faces of Wageningen research on food security

 Wageningen researchers bring a shared pragmatism to research on food security all around the world.
 In other ways, however, their views and approaches do vary.
 Article in Resource no. 14, 14 March 2013.